“Yaks, Yurts and Dancing Horses” Small Group! Aug 16-24, 2022

 Mongolia is trending for travelers this year because it is so exotic and safe to visit.
 Maybe it’s the raw nature in the most expansive horizons on earth with diverse landscapes and brilliant star-studded skies.
 Maybe it’s for all of the fun to be had in this remote land of Genghis Khan.
 The intriguing country offers the coolest festivities, chock full of unique cultural traditions.
-Our past AFS group – which sold out in 3 days – loved it.
-But this time we enhanced it by including the dramatic Gobi Desert for you!!
+Our past AFS group loved it.
+This time we enhanced it by including the dramatic Gobi Desert for you!!
 Together, we explore the best regions of their incomparable National Parks.
 Visit friendly nomadic families, ride the iconic Mongolian small horses, trek by camel, join the folklore dancing, pose with eagles, heck – you may even milk a yak!

 After fun in the capital Ulaanbaatar, we fly up to the Gobi, “Mongolia’s Outback,” the world’s most northern desert – a vast landscape of sweeping dunes, sandstone cliffs and unique wildlife.
 Gobi is called the “Cemetery of Dinosaurs” after the world’s first dinosaur nest and eggs were discovered here in 1921.
 You’ll love “glamping” in our tented yurts at the Dream Gobi Camp!
 We move safari-style in our 8 thrilling jeeps with some fun rides on dromedaries over dunes.

 Love the outdoors?
 This wild land of untouched beauty is called the “Great Wide Open” to experience true social distancing.
 So unspoiled, the nearest Starbucks is 2500 miles away.
 There are more horses than humans and a photographer’s dream.
 Instagram yourself with the funniest looking animals and their nomadic herders against breathtaking backdrops of incredible star-filled skies.
 August is the perfect time to visit.
-This is a total bucket list vacation for your “Bragging Rights” to prove you are a true global traveler and not just a US tourist.
+This is a total bucket list vacation for your “Bragging Rights” to prove you are a true global traveler.
 So affordable, no other company with the Gobi can compete.
 We include domestic air, 18 meals, and fine accommodations.
 No visas needed.
 Just bring some tips and laughter.
-I’m limiting participants to 22, so this will sell out fast.
+I can’t wait to lead you and limit participants to 22, so this will sell out fast.

 Come hear the cry of the eagle in a nomadic land of pure simplicity.
 Embrace your inner explorer to discover a delightful place like no other and let your dreams begin!